-The TOUCH Program is not breed specific.
-The dogs are accepted based on their temperament and their willingness to be touched and interact with people.
-Currently, the TOUCH Program has dogs ranging from teacup breeds, to Great Danes, Bull Mastiffs, and all breeds, mixes, and sizes in between.
+- Duo's Touch Program is not breed specific; dogs are accepted based on their temperament and their willingness to be touched and interact with people.

-- Dog must be between 2 and 10 years of age.
+- Dogs must be between 2 and 10 years of age.

 - Handlers must be 18 years of age or older.